 GRUDGES FROM DIVORCE

 With over half of American families experiencing divorce a very large percentage of people will face potential land mines in planning holidays.
 In the worst cases, there is still active resentment and anger between the divorced couple.
-Adult children of divorce want their kids who want their own children to have good relationships with all their grandparents (biological and step) feel caught in the middle and resent having to accommodate Mom who still doesn’t want anything to do with Dad or Dad who can’t be around Mom without pointing out to everyone all the money she stole from him.
+Adult children of divorce want who want their own children to have good relationships with all their grandparents (biological and step) feel caught in the middle and resent having to accommodate Mom who still doesn’t want anything to do with Dad or Dad who can’t be around Mom without pointing out to everyone all the money she stole from him.
 Warring, divorced parents often find it hard to put their children first and try to do what is best for their the extended family, rather than nurse their own wounds.
+If one of the parents remains hostile it is probably best to celebrate separately and not try to use the holidays to bring everyone together.

 The ideal scenario is when divorced families can get along well and celebrate holidays together.
 Even when there are amicable feelings, responsibility to the extended family can interfere with a joint celebration.
 In the above case, most people try to develop a strategy of alternating locations or holidays to accommodate everyone.
 Even in that situation it’s up to the divorced couple to avoid claiming “their” holiday or “their” year if the younger family’s situation requires some change to an agreed upon schedule.
 Cooperation and accommodation will make this easier and less stressful on everyone.